 To use an Item Loader, you must first instantiate it.
-You can either instantiate it with a dict-like object (e.g. Item or dict) or without one, in which case an Item is automatically instantiated in the Item Loader init method using the Item class specified in the ItemLoader.default_item_class attribute.
+You can either instantiate it with an item object or without one, in which case an item object is automatically created in the Item Loader init method using the item class specified in the ItemLoader.default_item_class attribute.